p1234karki/p1234karki/README.md

 ---

 > “Learn it.
 Build it.
 Break it.
 Fix it.
-That's how Salesforce developers grow.”
+That's how Salesforce Community grow.”
 > – Always open to new challenges & collaborations in the Salesforce world!